Skip to main content

 • Weight: 16 pounds

-While this easily ranked as the best air fryer we've tested, the Ninja Speedi does more than air frying alone.
+While it easily ranked as the best air fryer we've tested, the Speedi does more than air frying.
 It’s also a multicooker with steam technology that allows it to cook Speedi Meals, which combines several cooking features simultaneously to make meal time quick and easy.
-Plus, it has 9 additional settings for everything from baking to proofing bread.
+Plus, it has nine additional settings for everything from baking to proofing bread.

 In spite of its many functions, the Ninja is exceptionally easy to program.
 The lever to select air fry or rapid cooker is large and easy to flip.
 Once you switch it into place, the cooking functions for your selection become available and are easy to toggle through.